CynthiaGodoy/Password-Generator/README.md

 ✅ Click the button to generate a password
 ✅ Prompts for the length of the password between 8-128 ✅ If not a number between 8-128, another prompt is displayed stating Try Again.
-✅ If number between 8-128 is chosen, another prompt is displayed to confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
+✅ If number between 8-128 is chosen, more prompts are displayed to confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
 ✅ When each prompt is answered, a password will be generated that matches the selected criteria.

 ## Live URL
 https://cynthiagodoy.github.io/Password-Generator/

 ```
 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.